 At a high level Stanton is predicting three activities that will be the medium term driver for Internet of Things (IoT) sensor networks creating value for business:

-- Substituting more frequent and and often more accurate automated inspection of plant and equipment use for manual inspection and monitoring.
+- Substituting more frequent and often more accurate automated inspection of plant and equipment use for manual inspection and monitoring.

 - Using visualizations and dashboards to provide facilities managers both high level view and the ability to drill down into details, this becomes a requirement as the amount of data that IoT networks generate can be orders of magnitude more information records from manual inspection.